On Management #40, P.S.

 I’m a longtime OTM listener; HTT, not so much.
 The episode blurb sold me, promising a conversation that “covers their reporting process, and moves on to a joint wrestling with Alec’s own early knowledge of one of the Weinstein allegations, and his ongoing friendship with accused harasser James Toback.”

-• In early 2017, I described indicators of poor workplace environments in What You Disregard, You Accept: Red Flags for CEOs.
+It’s extraordinary to see this Why, in motion.
+And I await the promised follow-up. - In early 2017, I described indicators of poor workplace environments in What You Disregard, You Accept: Red Flags for CEOs.
 Including what I called leakage.
 “When your organization has failed, institutionally, to effectively hear your employees; they’ve taken their concerns elsewhere for resolution.”

 The Wall Street Journal has been reporting on two companies whose workers have been speaking out, and brings them together in Employees Speak Out—Against Their CEOs.
-And that when you aren’t listening: “Employees who don’t have that outlet may come to believe that their only option is to air their grievances outside the company.
+And that when you aren’t listening: “Employees who don’t have that outlet may come to believe that their only option is to air their grievances outside the company.”

 Kudos to the WSJ for including a male and female CEO in this story.
 If you’re reading “tech media,” you’ve read about the woman.
 (It’s of varying quality.)
 Maybe not as much about the man.